 "I fell, and now my leg hurts," Serena said, grimacing at the pain.

-"This is really nice of him," she thought to herself.
-He could have just ran to get help which would have left her alone again, but he was fixing it himself.
+"This is really nice of him," Serena thought to herself.
+Ash could have just ran to get help which would have left her alone again, but he was fixing it himself.

 "No problem.
 Can you stand?"
-Ash asked her
+Ash asked her.

 She then began to try, but the pain forced her back down.
 "It's no use!
 My leg hurts too bad!" she cried.

 "You stood!"
-Ash said happily before giving her a grin.
+Ash said happily before he gave her a grin.
 "Come on.
 Let's head back to the camp."